harmony-one/h/progress/alaina-furstenberg.md

+2025-04-25 Fri: Design of the thumbnail, and publishing the April 2025 newsletter.
+Working in Runway to create the anime version of "Harmony as ONE's Future".
+Update of the Harmony community section and posted to X.

+2025-04-24 Thu: Worked in ChatGPT to turn the video "Harmony as ONE's Future" into Nippon animation style.
+Imported the 21 assets and began turning them into videos, which I'll eventually edit together with the original audio.
+Continuation writing the April newsletter.

+2025-04-23 Wed: Created [graphic](https://x.com/harmonyprotocol/status/1915227427372241273) promoting FlappyH1.
+Writing of the April newsletter and continued edits to the Colossus animation.
+Reviewed second iteration of the article.

 2025-04-22 Tue: Reading of Charlie Mungers The Psychology of Human Misjudgment + writing of a [tweet](https://x.com/harmonyprotocol/status/1914867999695364537).
 Sync with the Colossus team, revision of the article, and updating of the animation.

 2025-04-21 Mon: [Promotion](https://x.com/harmonyprotocol/status/1914516806682992985) of Jeet Bets and [tweet](https://x.com/harmonyprotocol/status/1914388334300029011) on Pendle Boros.
 Creation of shorts using Descript for Harmony youtube channel.